dddwsd/dddwsd/README.md

 ## Hi there 👋

 Software engineer <br>
-Interested in ML engineering like model serving and optimization.
+Interested in ML engineering like model serving and optimization & backend.

 ## Blog 📃
 https://velog.io/@dddwsd